ibm-cloud-docs/cis/edge-functions-use-cases.md

 ## Conditional routing
 {: #conditional-routing}

-The easiest way to deliver different content based on the device being used is to rewrite the URL of the request based on the condition you care about.
-For example:
+The easiest way to deliver different content based on which device is being used is to rewrite the URL of the request based on the condition you care about.
+See the following examples.

 ### Device type
 {: #conditional-routing-device-type}